Is the concept of personal prophecy biblical?Question: "Is the concept of personal prophecy biblical?"

-There are some within the Christian faith, predominantly in Charismatic/Pentecostal churches, who view/practice the gift of prophecy as giving personal advice with a “thus says the Lord” presentation.
-Sadly, those who practice personal prophecy in this manner are often not any different than those who portray themselves as psychics.
+Answer: There are some within the Christian faith, predominantly in Charismatic/Pentecostal churches, who view/practice the gift of prophecy as giving personal advice with a “thus says the Lord” presentation.
+Sadly, those who practice personal prophecy in this manner are often not any different from those who portray themselves as psychics.
 In fact, there are prophetic hotlines as “Christian” alternatives to psychic hotlines.
 Some in the personal prophecy movement advertise with statements such as “come get your prophetic reading,” again, very similar to the terminology psychics employ.
 This understanding and practice of the gift of prophecy is completely unbiblical.

 Biblically speaking, the gift of prophecy is the Spirit-empowered ability to declare revelation from God (Romans 12:6-8; 1 Corinthians 12:4-11, 28).
 Prophecy sometimes, but not always, involves proclaiming revelation from God in regards to the future.
 In both the Old and New Testaments, God used prophets and/or the gift of prophecy to reveal truth to people.
 Prophecy is proclaiming the truth of God, it is special revelation, truth that cannot be discerned by any other means.
 Through a prophet, God would reveal truth that the people needed to know, and sometimes, that truth would be recorded in written form.
 This, ultimately, resulted in the Bible, the Word of God, the ultimate special revelation from God.